cudy789/AMPL/docs/installation/choosing-hardware.rst

 .. warning::
     Cameras with known issues:

     * **Logitech C270** Exposure and framerate cannot be directly set.
-The brighter the scene is when AMPL starts up, the higher the framerate the camera will be locked into.
+The brighter the scene is when MAPLE starts up, the higher the framerate the camera will be locked into.

 Less important factors
 **********************************************